Didehkhani/Arbaeen_Dataset/README.md

 ## Accessing the Dataset

-The dataset is publicly available; however, due to the sensitive nature of the data, access is controlled.
-To request access to the dataset, please follow these steps:
+The dataset is publicly available; however, access to the data is controlled.
+To request access, please follow these steps:

-1. **Submit a Request**: Open an issue in this repository and provide a brief explanation of your research and how you intend to use the dataset.
-Include any relevant details about your project.
+1. **Submit a Request**: Open an issue in this repository and provide a brief explanation of your research, including the purpose of your study and how you intend to use the dataset.
+Be sure to include any relevant details about your project.

 2. **Review Process**: Your request will be reviewed, and you will be contacted with further instructions.
-Please be patient as this process may take some time.
+This process may take some time, so please be patient.

+3. **Data Access**: Once your request is approved, you will receive instructions on how to download the dataset.

 ## Files